xonsh/xonsh/docs/tutorial_xontrib.rst

 .. note::

-    When a xontrib is loaded from a config file or via the xontrib command, its public variables are placed in the current execution context, just like variables set in run control files.
+    When a xontrib is loaded from a config file or via the xontrib command, its public variables are placed in the current execution context unless `__all__` is defined, just like in regular Python modules.

 Loading xontribs in the config file is as simple as adding a list of string xontrib names to the top-level ``"xontribs"`` key.
 For example, the following